schitresh/system-design/design_concepts/5_others/1_devops.md

 ## CI/CD
 - Practices about how an integrated code on a shared repository is used to release software to production
   - Deployment can be done multiple times a day with the help of automation
   - Error detection and response are fast due to short cycle and iterations
-- Continuous Integration
+- Continuous Integration (CI)
   - Regularly build, test, and merge changes to a shared staging repository
   - Using version control to manage conflicts from too many branches at once
+- Continuous Deployment (CD)
   - Continuous Delivery
-  - Automatically bug testing changes and uploading to staging repository
+    - Automatically testing changes for bugs and uploading to staging repository
-- Continuous Deployment
   - Automatically releasing changes from staging repository to production
   - Automatically deploying application after testing and build stages